saywurdson/dec-etl-project/README.md

     - e.g. ``python transform.py 4`` will run the ETL on the SynPUF data in the DE_4 directory
     - The resulting output files should be suitable for bulk loading into a CDM v5 database.

 The runs cannot be done in parallel because counters and unique physician and physician institution providers are detected and carried over multiple runs (saved in BASE\_ETL\_CONTROL\_DIRECTORY).
-We recommend running them sequentially from 1 through 20 to produce a complete ETL of the approximately 2.33M patients.
+I recommend running them sequentially from 1 through 20 to produce a complete ETL of the approximately 2.33M patients.
 If you wanted only 1/20th of the data, you could run only sample number 1 and load the resulting .csv files into your database.

 Note: - On average, the transform.py program takes approximately 45-60 minutes to process one input file (e.g. DE_1).
 We executed the program on an Intel Xeon CPU E3-1271 v3, with 16GB of memory and it took approximately 14 hours to process all 20 DE files.

 All the paths are taking from the ``.env`` file that was set up previously.